ishan2659/Merch-Form-Ishan2659/README.md

 7) In the end I called the storedata function and clearDatauponSubmission function using the eventListener "submit", hence when the form is succesfully submitted both of these functions are called.

-8) The form submission confirmation message function was not called within the same eventListener as the storeData and clearDatauponSubmission, I called it as soon as the form succesfully validates the form, I used the same defError function to display the confirmation message.
+8) The form submission confirmation message function was not called within the same eventListener as the storeData and clearDatauponSubmission, I called it as soon as the Flag succesfully validates the form, I used the same defError function to display the confirmation message.

 Thats it!(if there's any error in submission or the code isn't working as mentioned above please lmk!)